gschroe/schroderlab-collection/README.md

+# Tools Collection

 A collection of programs and scripts used for cryo-EM analysis of amyloid fibrils.
 These tools support micrograph analysis, 2D/3D processing, polymorph clustering, model–map comparison, and initial volume generation.

-## Contents

-- Micrograph and Image Analysis

-- 2D Class Average Tools

-- Initial Volume Generation

-- Fibril Tracing and Crossing Removal

-- Clustering Tools

-- Model–Map FSC

-- External Tools

 ---

 ## **Sort Micrographs by Cross-β Signal**